Skip to content

 ThreatCoverage

 Malicious npm package reading user-homeSame as above.
-Bounded by orchestrator float; main safe.
+Bounded by orchestrator float, main safe.

-Phishing / curl ... | sh malwareSame as info-stealer, bounded by float.
+Phishing or curl ... | sh malwareSame as info-stealer.
+Bounded by float.

-Compromise of the JAW API key for agensai.eth namespaceCould be used to mint subnames under agensai.eth.
-Origin-enforced via JAW Dashboard (configuration.md line 88).
-Does not give authority over user funds or existing agents, only namespace issuance authority.
+JAW API key compromise (the one bound to agensai.eth)Origin-enforced via JAW Dashboard.
+Does not give authority over user funds or existing agents.
+Only namespace issuance authority for *.agensai.eth.

 What AGENSAI explicitly doesn't claim